luisdamiano/BayesHMM/README.md

 ```

 ### Prerequisites
-  * R >= 3.0
+  * R (>= 3.4.0)

 ### Examples

-See the [vignette](inst/doc/introduction.pdf).
+See the [vignette](https://luisdamiano.github.io/BayesHMM/articles/introduction.html), which may not reflect the latest changes in the current version.
 Note that you may also find examples in [inst/examples](inst/examples), but these may not work with the last version in the repository.

 ## Contributing